-- 1. Installing the Wheels - a.
-Push in the quick release button (Fig. 16:B) on the axle (Fig. 16:C) to allow the locking balls to retract.
+- 1. Installing Wheels (Fig. 7) - a.
+Push in the quick release button on the axle to allow the locking balls to retract.
 Make note of the difference between the extended and depressed position of the axle release button and its effect on the locking balls on the other end of the axle. - b.
 Insert the axle into the bearing housing on the wheel if it's separate. - c.
-Push on the quick release button again and slide the axle into the axle sleeve (Fig. 16:A). - d.
-Release the button to lock the axle in sleeve.
-If the release button does not fully extend and the locking balls do not move into the locked position after releasing the button, the axle length needs to be adjusted. - e.
-If the wheel does not fit, try installing it on the opposite side.
+Push on quick release button again and slide axle into axle sleeve. - d.
+Release the button to lock axle in sleeve.
+If release button does not fully extend and the locking balls do not move into the locked position after releasing the button, the axle length needs to be adjusted. - e.
+If the wheel does not fit, try installing on the opposite side.

-2. Removing the Wheels
+2. Removing Wheels

 - a.
-Hold the wheel close to the hub and push the button in on the outside end of the axle. - b.
-While still holding the button, pull the wheel and the axle out of the axle sleeve.
+Hold the wheel close to the hub and push in the button on the outside end of the axle. - b.
+While still holding the button, pull the wheel and axle out of the axle sleeve.